Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 The finite spectral gap apparently implies the finite relaxation time \eqref{eqn:intuitive relaxation time} in the thermodynamic limit of topological OBC systems.
-However, we obtained the divergent OBC relaxation time even in systems with nonzero winding numbers.
-Instead, the nonzero winding number corresponds to the unusual power exponent of the system-size dependence of the relaxation time.
+However, in topological OBC systems, we obtained the divergent relaxation time with the unusual system-size dependence instead.
 Such discrepancy between the divergent relaxation time and the nonzero spectral gap is termed the gap discrepancy problem, and we clarified the conditions for gap discrepancy problems from a topological perspective.
-It is noteworthy that while we analyzed lattice models, the same correspondence should hold for Langevin systems since we can describe such a Langevin dynamics by using a Fokker-Planck equation \cite{vanKampen1992}, which is a continuous counterpart of a master equation.
+While we analyzed lattice models, the same correspondence should hold for a Langevin system since we can describe such a Langevin dynamics by using a Fokker-Planck equation \cite{vanKampen1992}, which is a continuous counterpart of a master equation.

-Finally, the unconventional relaxation phenomena with a nonzero winding number can be experimentally confirmed using Brownian particles under steady flow and active matter \cite{Rupprecht2016, Klumpp2016, Alessandro2021, Yamauchi2020, Gangwal2008, NatCommun.12.4691}, since their directed motions can be modeled by the nonreciprocal hopping.
-In fact, the nonreciprocal lattice models are obtained from the discretization of the Fokker-Planck equations under a steady flow \cite{PhysRevResearch.4.023089}.
+The characteristic relaxation phenomena with a nonzero winding number can be experimentally confirmed using Brownian particles under a steady flow and active matter \cite{Rupprecht2016, Klumpp2016, NatRevMolCellBiol.11.633, Alessandro2021, Yamauchi2020, Gangwal2008, NatCommun.12.4691}, since their directed motions can be modeled by the nonreciprocal hopping.
+In fact, the nonreciprocal lattice models are obtained from discretization of the Fokker-Planck equations under a steady flow \cite{PhysRevResearch.4.023089}.
 One can also realize discrete systems with nonzero winding numbers by utilizing systems of cell adhesions \cite{Alessandro2021, Yamauchi2020} with a lattice-patterned substrate.

-\textit{Acknowledgement.---} We thank Daiki Nishiguchi, Yosuke Mitsuhashi, Nobuyuki Yoshioka, and Kazuki Yokomizo for valuable discussions.
-T. Sawada and K.S. are supported by World-leading Innovative Graduate Study Program for Materials Research, Information, and Technology (MERIT-WINGS) of the University of Tokyo.
-K.S. is also supported by JSPS KAKENHI Grant Number JP21J20199.
-Y.A. acknowledges support from the Japan Society for the Promotion of Science through Grant No. JP19K23424.
-T. Sagawa is supported by JSPS KAKENHI Grant Number JP19H05796 and JST, CREST Grant Number JPMJCR20C1, Japan.
-T. Sagawa is also supported by Institute of AI and Beyond of the University of Tokyo.
+We note that the qualitative difference also emerges in the transient behavior of the bulk local current \cite{Supple}.
+Finally, it is intriguing to extend our results to higher-dimensional systems.
+Recent progress on the non-Bloch band theory \cite{YokomizoMurakami, Okuma2020} in higher-dimensional systems \cite{PhysRevB.107.195112, NatCommun.13.2496, wang2022amoeba} can provide insights to this end, while the boundary-geometry-dependence of bulk spectra prevents a straightforward extension of our results.
+It also seems to be hard to construct topological higher-dimensional stochastic systems because the existing non-Hermitian topological systems \cite{Okuma2020, PhysRevLett.123.016805, PhysRevB.99.081302, PhysRevB.102.205118, PhysRevB.102.241202} utilize complex hopping terms.
+Overcoming these points is a challenging future issue.

 \widetext

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}